kwz219/NPR4J/README.md

 Edits: less than 10GB for training and predicting
 CoCoNut (singleton mode): less than 10GB for training and predicting
 Tufano: less than 10GB for trainging and predicting
+CodeT5-ft: 40GB for training, 20GB for predicting
+UniXCoder-ft: 40GB for training, 20GB for predicting

 ##Latest Experiment Results